kern-services/kern-services-web/content/cv.md

 ## Executive Summary

-Experienced Software Architect and Full-Stack Developer with over 15 years of expertise in building scalable systems and cloud-native applications.
+Software Architect and Full-Stack Developer with over 15 years of expertise in building scalable systems and cloud-native applications.

 As a freelancer and former team lead at GFT Technologies, I bring comprehensive experience in architecting and implementing IoT platforms, enterprise applications, and cloud systems.
 My technical focus lies in .NET/C#, Angular, and cloud technologies, with particular emphasis on Clean Architecture, Domain-Driven Design, and modern DevOps practices.
 Through my experience across various industries (IoT, Energy, Financial Services) and my ability to master complex technical challenges, I support companies in their digital transformation and the development of future-proof systems.
 I place particular importance on developing sustainable and maintainable solutions, as well as fostering teamwork and knowledge sharing.